Dynamical Properties of Dense Associative Memory: Conclusion

 \section{Conclusion}

-We performed an asymptotically exact analysis of the dynamical behavior of dense associative memory using generating functional analysis (GFA) in the large-system limit.
+We performed an asymptotically exact analysis of the dynamical behaviour of dense associative memory using generating functional analysis (GFA) in the large-system limit.
 The analysis revealed the presence of a retarded self-coupling term, indicating that the next state of the system depends in a complex manner on all past states.
 We also confirmed that this property cannot be captured by a method based on the signal-to-noise analysis.
 In the traditional Hopfield model, i.e., $n=2$, it was found that the system exhibits a noise variance that depends intricately on non-recalled patterns.
 In contrast, for $n \ge 3$, the noise variance due to non-recalled patterns does not depend on the overlap with the recalled pattern.
-As a result, the phenomenon observed in the traditional Hopfield model classical model, which is successful recall leads to increased noise variance, does not occur.
-As a result, the recall process becomes simpler.
+As a result, the phenomenon observed in the classical Hopfield model, namely, the increase in noise variance upon successful retrieval, is mitigated.
+Thus, it arises only from the retarded self-interaction.
+As a result, the recall process becomes simpler than the traditional Hopfield model.

-Assuming the existence of a stationary state, we derived from the GFA equations a macroscopic fixed-point equation that describes it.
-Due to the presence of the self-coupling term, this result differs from that of existing equilibrium analysis.
+Assuming the existence of a stationary state, we can also consider a macroscopic fixed-point equation from the GFA equations.
+Due to the presence of the self-coupling term, this result must differ from that of existing equilibrium analysis.
 This difference comes from the fact that, for models with $n \ge 3$, the system does not satisfy the detailed balance condition.
-However, when the Maxwell construction is applied, the result becomes consistent with the result obtained from equilibrium analysis.
-A more detailed numerical investigation remains a topic for future work.

-\section{Acknowledgments}

-The author wishes to express sincere gratitude to Professors Hiroshi Nagaoka and Noboru Murata for the valuable discussions.
-This work was partly supported by JSPS KAKENHI Grant Numbers JP23K03841, JP23H05492, JP22H05117.
+In this work, we provided an exact dynamical analysis of dense associative memory using the generating functional analysis, and verified the theoretical predictions with numerical experiments.
+Our results clarify how higher-order interactions, namely, $n \ge 3$, suppress the increasing of crosstalk noise due to the recalling pattern itself, thereby stabilizing recall dynamics and enhancing memory capacity.
+This contrasts with the classical Hopfield model, where self-retrieval inevitably introduces additional noise.
+These findings offer a quantitative framework to evaluate the stability and storage capacity of associative memory models, which is useful for guiding model design.
+While our experiments were limited to relatively small system sizes and specific interaction orders, the analytical methodology is general and can be applied to a broader class of energy-based models.
+This approach can be extending to modern Hopfield networks, memory-augmented architectures, and other energy-based formulations will provide further insights into the design of robust and scalable memory systems.

+\subsubsection{Acknowledgments}

+This work was partially supported by JSPS KAKENHI Grant Nos.
+23H05492 (KM, JT) and 23K03841 (KM), and MEXT/JSPS KAKENHI Grant No. 22H05117 (YK).